Security-Onion-Solutions/securityonion/README.md

 # Security Onion Hybrid Hunter Tech Preview 1.0.1

+### About
+Hybrid Hunter is a brand new Security Onion platform with the following characteristics:
+- Move from Ubuntu DEB packages to Docker images
+- Support both Ubuntu 16.04 and RedHat/CentOS 7
+- Higher performance
+- More centralized configuration

 ### Warnings and Disclaimers

 - This technology PREVIEW is PRE-ALPHA, BLEEDING EDGE, and TOTALLY UNSUPPORTED!